Activities at RL

 Chess at Roxbury Latin is predominantly an independent, informal activity.
 Any student may play any time he is free to do so, as sets are always available.
 For those interested in competing in a structured setting, we can arrange times after school for intramural practices and meets.
 Occasionally “club matches” can be arranged—unofficial affairs in which all interested RL boys compete against another school’s whole team.
 During years in which we have enough boys who wish to represent the school in interscholastic competition, we join the South Shore Interscholastic Chess League.

 The Classics Club was founded to promote enthusiasm for Classics by offering opportunities beyond the classroom for boys to broaden their knowledge of the languages and daily lives of the Greeks and Romans.
 Weekly meetings focus on preparation for Certamen competitions, which involve rapid-fire questions on topics ranging from the minutiae of Latin grammar and vocabulary, Latin-based etymology, Roman history and culture, and classical mythology in a Jeopardy!-like setting.
-The group attends various competitions in Massachusetts, but also hosts intra- and inter-school competitions during the year.
+The group attends various competitions in Massachusetts, but also hosts an intramural competition in the fall.

 Debate and Public Speaking